-The internet in Cusco is pretty good, so you should be able to find somewhere to get online at reasonable speeds.
+The internet in Cusco is pretty good (read more about internet access in Peru), so you should be able to find somewhere to get online at reasonable speeds.
 You’ll find internet cafes almost everywhere, but they are becoming more and more obsolete for travelers as almost all hostels and hotels now provide Wi-Fi.
 Many cafes, restaurants and bars in Cusco also offer free Wi-Fi.

 Weather in Cusco

 Generally speaking, Cusco has a temperate climate with spring-like days for much of the year.
 Cusco is driest from May to September, which is also the high season for visitors to Machu Picchu (particularly June, July and August).
 This period also has the coldest nights, which can be chilly indeed, so pack some warm clothing.

 Night temperatures are milder from November to March, but this is also the wettest period.
 January and February can be particularly wet.

 - Carnival — throughout February: Takes place throughout the streets of Cusco, but with a focus on the Plaza de Armas.
 Here you’ll see dances, parades, and people throwing shit loads of water and paint all other each other.
 Keep your camera well covered or leave it in your room.

 - Semana Santa (Holy Week) — movable feast, March/April